SUSE/cap-release-notes/Installation-SUSE-CAP-1.0.md

        password: ""
     organization: "cap-beta"

-    # The next line is needed for CaaSP 2, but should _not_ be there for CaaSP 1
+    # The next line is needed for CaaS Platform 2, but should _not_ be there for CaaS Platform 1
     auth: rbac
 ```

-If you are deploying to a CaasP with SES you need to prepare the environment using these commands:
+If you are deploying to a Caas Platform with SES you need to prepare the environment using these commands:

 ```
 kubectl create namespace uaa